mpm220/book-list/README.md

+# React project two

-React project two: Turning my reading list into a website and shoehorning in a search feature
+Turning my reading list into a website and then shoehorning in an optomistic search feature